bplmaps/lmec-main-site/content/articles/spotlighting-the-work-of-our-teen-curators.md

 _Senior at the John D. O’Bryant High School in Roxbury_

 I was born in Boston and I lived across from the Museum of Fine Arts for the first half of my life.
 During the warmer months of the year, my father or mother would take me and my brother to various spots around Fenway to pass time, whether that be flying little toy drones in an empty basketball court or riding bikes on a track.
-When thinking about where to focus my research, one spot that came to me in particular was [the](https://www.emeraldnecklace.org/venue/kelleher-rose-garden/) {{< popup src="/uploads/2023-01-25/krg-banner-1500x430.png"  target="blank" >}} Fenway Rose Garden.{{</popup>}}
+When thinking about where to focus my research, one spot that came to me in particular was the [Fenway](https://www.emeraldnecklace.org/venue/kelleher-rose-garden/) {{< popup src="/uploads/2023-01-25/krg-banner-1500x430.png"  target="blank" >}} Rose Garden.{{</popup>}}

 {{< figure src="/uploads/2023-01-25/rosegarden.jpeg" caption="The Rose Garden is labelled on [this 1931 atlas](https://collections.leventhalmap.org/search/commonwealth:1257c3871) of the Back Bay Fens." class="figure-right" >}}